Air fryer covers are emerging as the latest cooking must-have, but do you really need one? This is what the experts say

 (Image credit: Future PLC/James French)

-I also spoke to Claire Andrews, the Sunday Times bestselling author (whose new book 'The Ultimate Air Fryer Cookbook' is available to preorder on Amazon) for her verdict on this newfangled air fryer accessory.
+I also spoke to Clare Andrews, the Sunday Times bestselling author (whose new book 'The Ultimate Air Fryer Cookbook' is available to preorder on Amazon) for her verdict on this newfangled air fryer accessory.

 'Air fryer covers can be a worthwhile investment for some, offering protection against spills and scratches, keeping your appliance in top shape.
 For those who keep their air fryer on the countertop, a cover can create a more cohesive look in the kitchen, especially if there are other appliances.'

-Despite those positives, Claire isn't convinced that an air fryer cover is a must-have.
+Despite those positives, Clare isn't convinced that an air fryer cover is a must-have.
 'However, they do have drawbacks—covers can attract dust and dirt, absorb kitchen smells and grease, and unlike other appliances, air fryers don't typically need covering.'

 White kitchen worktop and oak shelving furnished with storage containers, trinkets and black KitchenAid stand mixer